capps14e/reading-notes/CommandLines.md

 - **cd ..**
 - **ls projects/new-project**

-User is creating a new directory, making timestamp and then navigating to new directory.
+*User is creating a new folder, making timestamp and then verfies location of new folder.*